top of page

 Let's Process These Clues

-The plot owner is John Townley and is the only John buried in this 20 person plot, which also includes his wife and other children.
+The plot owner is John Townley, who is the only John buried in this 20-person plot, which also includes his wife and other children.

 Who is providing the information to the record keeper?

-Alfred Speer is Asa’s brother-in-law and married Asa’s youngest sister.
-It’s not likely he knew the age or birthplace of Asa first hand.
+Alfred Speer is Asa's brother-in-law and married Asa's youngest sister.
+It's unlikely he knew Asa's age or birthplace firsthand.

 What can we infer from this record?